sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 ```

 - Consider consulting Keycloak's [server administration guide](https://www.keycloak.org/docs/latest/server_admin/).
-- You need to have a running keycloak with the aforementioned compatible version.
+- You need to have a running Keycloak with the aforementioned compatible version.
 - The domain under which the Keycloak should be reachable on the internet will be referred to as `[KC_FQDN]` in this
   guide and should differ from the `[AP_FQDN]`.
 - The steps to set up the realm are the following